 The principle of accountability is basic to providing a climate in which students are encouraged to take responsibility for their actions.
 Students who violate university expectations and standards are held accountable for their behavior.
 Students can expect to be confronted, counseled, advised, and, when warranted, disciplined.
 As a Christian institution, Esperanza College reserves the right to dismiss at any time a student whose conduct is inconsistent with the aims and objectives of a Christian educational community.
 Esperanza seeks to provide a climate of trust and trustworthiness and therefore is committed to a process that will ensure essential fairness for its students.
 Practices in disciplinary cases may vary in formality with the gravity of the offense and the sanctions that are applied.
-The disciplinary authority of the college is vested in the Executive Dean, and in various disciplinary bodies of the college.
-The Judiciary Board and all other disciplinary bodies are recommending bodies to the Dean.
+The disciplinary authority of the college is vested in the Executive Dean.